martinEcarnot/images_hyperspectrales/README.md

 Everything has been thought to be automatised given a folder where hyperspectral images are stored.
 The address "D:\\Etude technique" is an example.

+The csv folder regroups every intermediate result done in order to accelerate computing time by loading values already calculated.